nhsconnect/gpconnect/pages/foundations/foundations_use_case_find_a_patient.md

 - SHALL include the URI of the `CareConnect-GPC-Patient-1` profile StructureDefinition in the `Patient.meta.profile` element of the returned `Patient` resources.
 - SHALL include the `versionId` and `fullUrl` of the current version of each `Patient` resource.
 - SHALL include all relevant business `identifier` details (i.e. NHS Number) for each `Patient` resource.
-- SHALL supply gender, name, birth date or deceased date where these are available (as indicated by the [Must-Support](https://www.hl7.org/fhir/STU3/conformance-rules.html#mustSupport) FHIR property)
+- SHALL supply gender, name and birth date where these are available (as indicated by the [Must-Support](https://www.hl7.org/fhir/STU3/conformance-rules.html#mustSupport) FHIR property)
 - The patient resource SHALL contain at least a single name element.
 The patient resource SHALL contain a single instance of the name element with the `use` of `official`.
 This official name should contain the name registered on the spine which is returned by a PDS lookup for the patient.